 Sebastiano Baldini Explained

 Sebastiano Baldini (1615–1685) was a satirical Roman poet, librettist for almost every composer operating in Rome at that time,[1] and a secretary to a series of cardinals.
 The most important was Flavio Chigi.[2]
-For his literary qualities and for his good humor he was well received by the aristocracy and Roman cultural circles.
-Christina, Queen of Sweden, based a scenario on one of his poems,[3] and Alessandro Stradella based his 1677 serenata Il Damone on it.
+For his literary qualities and for his good humour he was well received by the aristocracy and Roman cultural circles.
+Alessandro Stradella used a text by Baldini, based on a scenario by Christina, Queen of Sweden, for his 1677 cantata/serenata La forza delle stelle (also incorrectly known as Il Damone).

 He was a member of various academies, including those of literary humorists in Rome and Pesaro (founded in 1645).[3]
 Baldini was drawn by Pier Francesco Mola.[4]